giacomomarchioro/pysvgsamplescollection/README.md

-# Python svg samples collection designer (IN DEVELOPMENT)
+# Python svg samples collection designer

 This Python script allows you to create a modified `.svg` rappresenting a flat samples collection.
 A flat samples collection is a group of flat samples (e.g. some pieces of metals with different varnishes, a series of coloured tile ...).
 The samples are contained in a samples holder that can be used as reference system.